sagemath/sagewiki_to_gh-2022-10-10/days97.md

 start developing, to meet other developers...
 We hope everyone will feel welcome and get the most out of this workshop while helping others get the most of it too.

-As a Sage Days, the workshop will bear the number 97, but it will by no way be only be about Sage -- more of a "GAP + !SageMath + other-software days".
+As a Sage Days, the workshop will bear the number 97.
+It will not be only about Sage though -- more of a "GAP + !Sage + other-software days".

 == Dates and location ==

 The workshop will start on Monday morning, 2018-09-24, and end on Friday evening, 2018-09-28.

-We suggest participants plan to arrive on Sunday, 2018-09-23 and to leave on Saturday, 2018-09-29.
+We suggest participants plan to arrive on Sunday, 2018-09-23 (or before) and leave on Saturday, 2018-09-29 (or after).

+There will be an install party on Sunday night for anyone interested.

 == Themes, project ==